D3lt4lph4/jpeg_deep/README.md

 ### Training Pipeline

 The second limitation is for training.
 Data-augmentation has to be carried in the RGB domain, thus the data-augmentation pipeline is the following one: JPEG => RGB => data-augmentation => JPEG => Compressed Input.
 This slows the training down.

+## TO DO

+- Add displayers to the config files for the PASCAL VOC and MS COCO datasets
+- Add displayer with gt for the PASCAL VOC and MS COCO datasets
+- Use correct path for the PASCAL VOC and MS COCO datasets
+- Set correct descriptions for all the config files